publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 ~~~~~~~~~~~~~~~~~~

 -  Type: array of strings
--  Presence: mandatory
+-  Presence: optional
 -  Acceptable values: see :ref:`categories-list`

-A list of words that can be used to describe the software and can help
+A list of categories that can be used to describe the software and can help
 building catalogs of open software.

 The controlled vocabulary :ref:`categories-list` contains the list of allowed